Norihiro Akahoshi

-Norihiro Akahoshi (赤星 憲広, Akahoshi Norihiro) is a retired Nippon Professional Baseball player from Kariya, Aichi, Japan.
-He played as an outfielder for the Hanshin Tigers.
+Norihiro Akahoshi (赤星 憲広, Akahoshi Norihiro) is a Japanese former professional baseball outfielder.
+He played in Nippon Professional Baseball (NPB) for the Hanshin Tigers from 2001 to 2009.

 Baseball career

 Injury and retirement

 Akahoshi announced his retirement on December 9, 2009.
 During the 2009 season, he was first deactivated in early July after sustaining a neck injury.
-Then, on September 12, his last game, Akahoshi aggravated a spinal disc herniation when he dove headfirst in an attempt to catch a ball.
+Then, on September 12, his last game, Akahoshi aggravated a spinal disc herniation when he dived headlong in an attempt to catch a ball.
 He was diagnosed with spinal damage and has experienced pain in his neck and lower back as well as numbness in his hands and feet since.